mboyea/nixflymc/README.md

 | `nix run .#server` | run the server |
 | `nix run .#serverContainer` | run the server in a Docker container |
 | `nix run .#deploy` | deploy the server to fly.io |

+### TODO

+- Configure fly.io to maintain persitant storage in the minecraft worldfile directory

 ### Contribute